 Skipness beach and surrounding hills are bursting with wildlife and game.
-Now admittedly Coco the deer featured here is not very wild, in fact she is likely to come up to you to say hello, or join you on your walk.
 From the beach you can often see seals, sea otters, oyster catchers and occassionally dolphins make an appearance.
 On land there are deer and pheasants and in the air many interesting birds including sightings of birds of prey.

 Further references on wildlife.